ccozad/advent-of-code/README.md

 The general approach for day 2 is to parse text and keep track of categorized numerical data using dictionaries.

+### Concepts
+  - Dictionaries allow values to be accessed using arbitrary keys
+  - Arrays are accessed using a numerical index without gaps between each index.
+  - Both dictionaries and arrays are fast to access when you know exactly what you want.
+In Big-O notation we say that reads are O(1), meaning reads usually take a fixed amount of time

+### Ideas
+  - Arrays
+  - Lists
+  - Dictionaries

+### Resources
   - Working with arrays https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array

 ## Day 3